joejoe2/spring-video/README.md

 7. goto http://localhost:8082/swagger-ui/index.html#/storage-controller/upload and upload a mp4 file

-8. goto http://localhost:8082/swagger-ui/index.html#/video-controller/create and create a video with the filename in 6.
+8. goto http://localhost:8082/swagger-ui/index.html#/video-controller/create and create a video with the filename in 7. , please copy the video id from response

-9. goto http://localhost:8082/swagger-ui/index.html#/video-controller/profile and wait for the video status become READY
+9. goto http://localhost:8082/swagger-ui/index.html#/video-controller/profile with video id and wait for the video status become READY

 10. use http://localhost:8082/api/video/{your_video_id}/index.m3u8 for any HLS player